w3c-webmob/api-gap-tf-charter/README.md

 ## Deliverables
 The Task Force will ...

+Continous work on (every 3 months?!)
+* API Gap List
+* Plugins and Extensions List
 * Gap Analysis

-* Plugins and Extensions list
+Documents for specific APIs?!
+Rephrase this
 * Use Case Documents
 * Requirements Documents

+Add links to existing work where we have done this already!!!

 ## Communication
 The current expectation is that most of the work will happen on the Web and Mobile Interest Group public-web-mobile@w3.org list, supported by the usage of Github repositories as needed.